mikemoroz1/d2mr-assessment-mrmoroz/01_data-cleaning/01_cleaning-level-1/assessment.md

 By Mian: Good job!
 Got many objectives met in one shot with good quality.
 I appreciate detailed comments to improve the readability.

 ND - Awesome job, Michael!
 Really impressed with how much above-and-beyond work you were able to put into the relatively simple project.
 Half your points in a single project.
-Not bad. :)
+Not bad. :) Small thing, watch your chunk names.
+A lot of your chunks at the bottom aren't valid names and become comments half way through.
+Stick to lower case and hyphens, `like optional-cleaning-1`.